-As a native to Johannesburg, South Africa, Diederik is a professional safari guide with over 20 years’ experience of leading tours and safaris in Southern Africa.
+As a native of Johannesburg, South Africa, Diederik is a professional safari guide with over 20 years experience of leading tours and safaris in Southern Africa.
 He has taken clients on everything from walking safaris to coach tours to camping safaris.

 - Born in Johannesburg

 - Went to school in Johannesburg and Pretoria

 - Did 2 years of military service in the Infantry